Enter exactly 3 values below to solve for the other 2 values.

 Physically what does it mean to have 2 valid solutions of v and t for the same u, a and s?

-Acceleration a is the same throughout the whole motion and the object passes through the same point of displacement s at two different times and two different velocities.
-Hence for the same u, a and s there are 2 sets of solutions: v1,t1 and v2, t2.
-Play the animation for both solutions to see how the same point is reached at 2 different times.
+the same point of displacement s at two different times and two different velocities.
+Hence for the same u, a and s

 Physically what does it mean to have 2 valid solutions of u and t for the same v, a and s?

 In both cases the object reaches the same displacement s with 2 different start initial velocities u, and arrive at two different times.
-Hence there are 2 sets of solutions: u1,t1 and u2, t2.
-Play the animation for both solutions to see how the same point is reached at 2 different times but with 2 different initial velocities u in opposite directions.